godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 ``Idle_unarmed``.

 If we try to transition to a state that is not included in our possible transitions states, then we get a warning message and the animation does not change.
-We will also automatically transition from some states into others, as will be explained further below in ``animation_ended``
+We can also automatically transition from some states into others, as will be explained further below in ``animation_ended``

 .. note:: For the sake of keeping this tutorial simple we are not using a 'proper'